Hypnotherapy can make flying a joy!

 - See you when I get back

 Of course, we do not know this to be true but, based on previous experience, we assume it is.
-To that end the efficient and effective use, during hypnotherapy, of such everyday statements become intertwined with the part of the mind most associated with the fear you have; whatever the underlying cause, be it known or not!
+To that end through the efficient and effective use of hypnosis, these everyday statements provide the solution.
+They are carefully intertwined with the part of the brain most associated with the fear you have; whatever the underlying cause, be it known or not!

 Statistically, cars and motorbikes are far more dangerous yet most people would not give up driving if they were involved in a car or motorbike accident.
-So, from this, we can reasonably assume the fear of flying to be out of context with the risk or at the very least, irrational fear and rarely based on personal experience.
+So, we can reasonably assume the fear of flying is out of context with the risk, it's an irrational fear and rarely based on personal experience.

 Hypnotherapy, for aviophobia, is available one on one, in Singapore.
 It is a natural and safe method of effecting lasting change in a person’s life and it brings about one of the most rewarding benefits of being human.

-If you are interested to explore how my hypnotherapy services can help YOU to conquer this and many other fears, then why not call for an informal chat or book a Free Consultation?
+If you are interested in how my hypnotherapy services can help YOU conquer this terrifying fear, maybe it's time to book a Free Consultation?

-Thom Conquered his terrifying fear of flying and now has a Private Pilot’s Licence
+Thom Conquered his terrifying fear of flying and became a PPL (Private Pilot’s Licence)!

-Thom, just before flying over Cairns harbour Australia in July 2002.
+A quick pose before flying over Cairns, Australia in July 2002.